 In-Situ Tests

-Large-scale testing were conducted at the Italian Santa Barbara open-pit mine.
+Large-scale testing was conducted at the Italian Santa Barbara open-pit mine.
 The Santa Barbara mining area is home to several Shale-Limestone Chaotic Complex (SLCC) bimrocks.
 Six unconventional shear tests were conducted by (Coli, et al., 2011) and dubbed "BimTests."
 These tests were called non-conventional in contrast to shear testing that is standardized.

 The Mohr-Coulomb parameters, c and φ, were determined by the use of the simplified limit equilibrium criteria.
 The trend, which demonstrated a declining trend in cohesiveness and a rise in friction angle with an increase in VBP, supported the findings of past research.